Morphic-Symplexis/morphic-symplexis/morphic-symplexis/dotnet/README.rst

     - ☑ Path composition and simplification (i.e. reduction)
 - **Non-free categories**
     - ☐ Reduction of the multigraph with algebraic equivalences imposed
+- **Types of morphisms**
+    - ☐ Monomorphisms and special cases (e.g., sections)
+    - ☐ Epimorphisms and special cases (e.g., retractions)
+    - ☐ Bimorphisms
+    - ☐ Isomorphisms
-- **Functors**
+- **Functors and cofunctors**
-    - ☐ Definition of a functor using an index category
+    - ☐ Definition of a functor using an indexed category
+    - ☐ Detection of commutativity in a configuration (i.e. diagrammatic setup) of a category
+    - ☐ Contravariant functor
+    - ☐ Hom functor
+- **Universal constructions**
+    - ☐ Limits and colimits
+    - ☐ Products and coproducts
+    - ☐ Pullbacks and pushouts
+    - ☐ Initial and terminal objects
+    - ☐ Equalizers and coequalizers
+    - ☐ Adjunctions
-- **Constructions**
+- **Ambient constructions**
-    - ☐ Universal construciton
+    - ☐ Topos
-    - ☐ Ambient construciton
+    - ☐ Enriched Category
+- **Hierarchical architectures**
-    - ☐ Hierarchical architecture
+    - ☐ Multi-layer architectures
 - **Examples**
-    - ☐ Examples of various free categories
+    - ☐ Examples of various configurations in a free category
-    - ☐ Examples of various non-free categories
+    - ☐ Examples of various configurations in a non-free category

 .. |br| raw:: html